- This line was added.

 Install your license

 After you have pressed "go" you will be directed to the PI-Admin front-end.
-Please log yourself in with the credentials you entered on the setup page before.
+Skip the init-setup to go directly to the main-page.

-Next navigate to the settings-page in the top menu.
+Next navigate to the settings-page in the left menu.

 To receive a license, please send your ServerID (1) to firstname.lastname@example.org.
 We then will send you the license-key which you can paste into the input-field (2) and press Update.

-Connect to your on-premise server from the Desktop-App
+Connect to your on-premise server from the Webapp

 |Table of Contents|